Shaping Direct Light & Fall Off

 A DP or a lighting team will love the look of low key but in a practical sense, a true low key look is just too much.

-Many directors and DPs will fall into the camp that a true high key look is too TV or even too expensive to pull off based on the amount of lighting instruments that may be needed for a particular room or location.
+Many directors and DPs will fall into the camp that a true high key look is too TV or even too expensive to pull off based on the number of lighting instruments that may be needed for a particular room or location.

 Therefore, the hybrid approach is what most of us see.